 If you’re selling or trading the car in to a dealer, you’ll need to sign some paperwork to finalize the sale.
 If you’re buying a new car from that dealer and getting a credit for your car’s trade-in value, double check that the credit is accurately listed in your sales contract.

-As a final step, make sure to remove the car from your car insurance policy once you’ve completed the sale and cancelled your registration.
+As a final step, make sure to remove the car from your car insurance policy once you’ve completed the sale and canceled your registration.

 Selling your car doesn’t have to be a stressful experience.
 Learning how to sell a car and taking the time to do your research and compare offers can help you get a deal on your car that you feel good about.